Office: 558 LRDC

 Faculty Advisor: Melissa Libertus

-Braham, E., & Libertus, M. (in press).
+Braham, E., & Libertus, M. (2017).
 Intergenerational associations in numerical approximation and mathematical abilities.
-Developmental Science.
+Developmental Science, 20(5).

 Elliott, L., Braham, E. J., & Libertus, M. L. (2017).
 Understanding sources of individual variability in parents’ number talk with young children.
 Journal of Experimental Child Psychology, 159, 1-15.